graphql/graphql-spec/spec/Section 2 -- Language.md

 Name :: /[_A-Za-z][_0-9A-Za-z]*/

-GraphQL Documents are full of named things: operations, fields, arguments, directives, fragments, and variables.
+GraphQL Documents are full of named things: operations, fields, arguments, types, directives, fragments, and variables.
 All names must follow the same grammatical form.

 Names in GraphQL are case-sensitive.
 That is to say `name`, `Name`, and `NAME`